morgendagen/riden-dongle/README.md

 This is an alternative firmware for the Riden WiFi module that provides Modbus TCP and SCPI support as well as a web interface.

+It is geared towards easy remote control via both compatibility with standard lab automation tools, plus control and viewing of the essentials via its web interface.

+It is not compatible with Riden's mobile app.

 It supports the following Riden power supplies:

 - RD6006 (might not work on the earlier china only versions, but supports the regular version)